 “There’s a lot of people at Dairy Queen saying I was the reason’ he killed himself, but I don’t understand why it would be that way.”

-However, Branham wasn’t the only person blamed.
+Branham wasn’t the only one blamed for the teen’s suicide.
 A six-person jury found Dairy Queen responsible for failing to train employees correctly and the Glasgow School District responsible for failing to prevent bullying.
 Suttner attended Glasgow High School where he faced bullies constantly.

 — Columbia Missourian (@CoMissourian) February 1, 2017